top of page

 CREATIVE PRACTICE

-Sim Luttin is a Melbourne-based contemporary artist passionate about creating unique and meaningful pieces that reveal our connection to nature.
-Her work is inspired by her travels around the world and her 22 years of experience as a jewellery maker, craftsperson, and arts professional.
+Sim Luttin is a contemporary artist based in Naarm, Melbourne, and is passionate about creating meaningful pieces that reveal our connection to nature and humanity.
+Personal experiences inspire her work and travels around the world, as well as her 25 years of experience as a jewellery maker, craftsperson, and arts professional.
 Sim believes in pushing the boundaries of art and delving into year-long projects that explore the everyday and create thought-provoking conceptual bodies of work.
-She is proudly represented by Charon Kransen Arts in New York.
+She was represented by Charon Kransen Arts in New York for over a decade.

 CURATORIAL